griphiam/markphilpot_com/content/2018/anime_fall_first.md

 ### [Radiant](https://anilist.co/anime/101024)

 Despite the really interesting backstory to this production, *Radiant* is first on my dropped list this season.
-Shonen series aren't really my cup of tea to begin with and there really wasn't anything to hook me like there was with [My Hero Academia]().
+Shonen series aren't really my cup of tea to begin with and there really wasn't anything to hook me like there was with [My Hero Academia](https://anilist.co/anime/21459/Boku-no-Hero-Academia/).
 However, if you are a shonen fan, I would recommend checking this one out.

 ![Tonari no Kyuuketsuki-san]({filename}/images/anime/2018/fall/101371-K4cKNCyTRw04.png "Tonari no Kyuuketsuki-san"){: .center}
-<div class="studio">Studio Gokumi, AXsiZ</div>
+<div class="studio">Studio Gokumi</div>

 ### [Tonari no Kyuuketsuki-san](https://anilist.co/anime/101371)

 This is so obviously a 4-koma comic adaptation.
 All the beats and pacing are really letting the source bleed through.
-I'm not familar with the source material so I can't comment on how well the adaptation is, but I'll keep up with this one for another couple of episodes as they introduce more of the cast.
+I'm not familiar with the source material so I can't comment on how well the adaptation is, but I'll keep up with this one for another couple of episodes as they introduce more of the cast.